freenas/freenas-docs/userguide/storage.rst

 :ref:`shared datasets <Sharing>`.

 The ACL for a new file or directory is typically determined by the parent directory ACL.
-An exception is when there are no *File* or *Directory Inherit* :ref:`flags <ACE Inheritance Flags>` in the parent ACL :literal:`owner@`, :literal:`group@`, or :literal:`everyone@` entries.
-In this case the non-inheriting entries for these principals are appended to the ACL of the newly created file or directory based on the
+An exception is when there are no *File Inherit* or *Directory Inherit* :ref:`flags <ACE Inheritance Flags>` in the parent ACL :literal:`owner@`, :literal:`group@`, or :literal:`everyone@` entries.
+These non-inheriting entries are appended to the ACL of the newly created file or directory based on the
 `Samba create and directory masks <https://www.samba.org/samba/docs/using_samba/ch08.html>`__ or the
 `umask <https://www.freebsd.org/cgi/man.cgi?query=umask&sektion=2>`__